BackdoorAli/RedTeamReconToolkit_v1.0/README.md

 This toolkit is intended for:

 - ✅ Personal, educational use
-- ✅ Authorized testing environments
+- ✅ Authorised testing environments
-- ✅ Demonstrating capability during job applications
+- ✅ Demonstration of capabilities during job applications

 For any organizational or commercial use, please contact the author to request a formal license and usage agreement.